-With on-site wastewater treatment systems on greenfields sites with a limited number of wastewater sources in close proximity a STEP system or pressure sewer is the likely to be utilised to convey flows.
-Such sealed sewer systems should result in no significant inflows and infiltration and accordingly the wet weather peaking factor can be excluded when sizing the on-site wastewater treatment system.
+For on-site wastewater treatment systems on greenfield sites that have a limited number of wastewater sources in close proximity, a STEP system or pressure sewer is likely to be the best option to convey flows.
+Such sealed sewer systems should result in no significant inflows and infiltration, and accordingly the wet weather peaking factor can be excluded when sizing the on-site wastewater treatment system.